NREL/fpeam/README.md

 | whole trees | biorefinery gate | 0.10 | 2016 Billion Ton Report, Vol 1, Table 2.7 (derived value) |
 | forest residues | biorefinery gate | 0.10 | 2016 Billion Ton Report, Vol 1, Table 2.7 (derived value) |

-`region_production` and `region_destination` values in the feedstock production dataset must be mapped to FIPS codes for use in MOVES and NONROAD (`region_production`) and in the router module (`region_production` and `region_destination`).
+`region_production` and `region_destination` values in the feedstock production dataset must be mapped to FIPS codes for use in MOVES and NONROAD.
 Only one mapping is provided, thus the region column in the mapping should contain all `region_production` and `region_destination` values found in the feedstock production dataset.
 Any regions for which a FIPS mapping is not provided will be excluded from FPEAM calculations and results.
 Currently the region-to-FIPS mapping must be one-to-one, meaning that each unique `region_production` and `region_destination` code must map to one unique FIPS.
 Mappings which are not one-to-one will produce an error when the data is read in and must be corrected before FPEAM is run.
 Further development can allow for many-to-one and one-to-many mappings, if there is demand.

-TABLE: List of columns, data types and descriptions in the map of region_production and region_destination values to FIPS codes
+TABLE: List of columns, data types and descriptions in the map of `region_production` and `region_destination` values to FIPS codes

 | Column name | Data type | Description |
 | :---------- | :-------- | :---------- |